fyang623/Design-and-Analysis-of-Algorithms/README.md

 # Design-and-Analysis-of-Algorithms
-This repo contains my implementations of a variety of algorithms taught in the famous Stanford "Algorithms" online course.
-All code was in Java.
+This repo contains my implementation of a variety of algorithms for the famous Stanford "Algorithms" online course.
+All code was written in Java.

 ### Author
 Fan Yang